Know Before You Go

 (Required for kids and tweens ages 3 – 12)

 Kids’ Program (ages 3 – 6): All children participating in the youth program must be completely toilet trained and pull–up free.
 Youth Staff cannot assist in the washroom in any way.
 Children ages 3 - 6 years old have a sign in and out policy.
 A password will be selected by the parent/guardian of the child.
 The password will need to be disclosed to the youth staff upon pick up of the child.
-The minimum age to participate in Club HAL is three years.
+The minimum age to participate in Kids Club is three years.
 No exceptions will be made.

 Tweens’ Program (ages 7 – 12): Tweens ages 7 - 12 years old have a sign in and out policy.
 A password will be selected by the parent/guardian of the child.
 The password will need to be disclosed to the youth staff upon pick up of the child.